African American Community Fund

 The AACF makes an important statement about the commitment of African Americans here in St. Joseph County.
 It’s one of a very few endowed funds in the U.S. where the dollars that seeded the fund came directly from members of the African American community.
 These Founding Families remain closely involved with the fund, working with the Foundation to make decisions about reinvesting in the African American community.
 They’re passionately committed to building awareness of the fund, raising the AACF’s profile while they raise contributions.

-The African American Community Fund initiative is working on a new million-dollar campaign.
 As the fund grows, so does its potential to help spur and support programs that matter to the African American community now and long into the future.